 Before unloading a roll, check whether there is paper on the roll or if the roll is out of paper, and follow the appropriate procedure as described below.

 Quick procedure with paper on the roll

-If there is paper on the roll, just open the roll cover, and the roll is unloaded automatically, unless the roll is uncuttable (in which case, see Manual unload procedure on page 40).
+If there is paper on the roll, just open the roll cover, and the roll is unloaded automatically.